Dodge Durango SRT, F-22-inspired F-150 Raptor, Subaru WRX STI Type RA: This Week’s Top Photos

 2017 Alfa Romeo Giulia Quadrifoglio on the Mt.
 Evans Scenic BywayEnlarge Photo

-Note, you don’t always need a rugged SUV to handle rough terrain.
+You don’t always need a rugged SUV to handle rough terrain.
 Sometimes even a low-slung sport sedan like the Alfa Romeo Giulia Quadrifoglio will suffice.
 We know this because we recently took one to the summit of Mount Evans in Colorado.

 Email This Page